pedramjlo/supermarket-analysis-1/README.md

     - special member-only products
     - membership types; VIP, silver, and bronze.
 The Better the type, the better the bonuses and more regular discounts

-- Offer family friendly perks.
+- Offer family friendly perks:
     - free kids' snacks
     - discount on baby shower items